 - Adrian Miller: Co-Project Director and Lead Curator

-- Minister Glenda Robinson (representing NAACP Boulder County and supported by Annett James): Lead advisor and support for community outreach
+- Minister Glenda Robinson (representing NAACP Boulder County and supported by Annett James): Oral History Coordinator

 - Katrina Miller of Blackat Video Productions: Audiovisual media producer